BotchedPleb/FP-Titanic/README.md

 The models in the code include: KNN, Logistic Regression, and Random Forest.

-This is a colaborative final project that was completed by Cable and I.
+This is a colaborative final project that was completed by Caleb and I.